 Lava flows in Hawaii

 Walking on aa lava flows is difficult and dangerous because of the sharp spiny surface.
 The rocks are unstable and you can easily fall when walking on them causing you to hit the sharp glassy surfaces of the clinkers.
+Aa lava flows move slower than pahoehoe lava flows allowing thin crusts to form that break apart as the flow continues to move down the volcano's slope.

 Walking on pahoehoe